AnnetDev/my-timeline-project/README.md

 # Timeline React App

-## 👩🏻‍💻 Анна Байдикова
+## 👩🏻‍💻 Anna Baidikova

-Тестовое задание. Интерактивный компонент "Временная шкала", реализованный на React + TypeScript с использованием Swiper и GSAP.
+Test task — an interactive "Timeline" component built with React and TypeScript, using Swiper and GSAP.

-## 🚀 Используемые технологии
+## 🚀 Technologies Used

 - React + TypeScript
 - Webpack